| The sections to be presented will

 diagnosis of vomiting and failure to thrive in infants

+and young children.
 From latency through adulthood rumination

 frequently has a benign course.
 Recently, however, it